leamas/supybot-irccat/README.md

 Supybot Irccat Plugin
 =====================
-This is a plugin for the IRC bot Supybot that introduces the ability to listen to a TCP port and relay incoming text to one or more IRC channels
+This is a plugin for the IRC bot Supybot that introduces the ability to listen to a TCP port and relay incoming text to one or more IRC channels, using some primitive security mechanisms.

 Dependencies
 ------------
-There's nothing special besides python 2.x (tested using 2.7), twisted and supybot.
+- python-twisted (tested with 12.1)
+- supybot (tested with 0.83.4)

 Getting started
 ---------------